AY2324S2-CS2103T-T14-2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list` and `exit`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * For any parameters using date format, strictly need to follow "yyyy-MM-dd" and "dd/MM/yyyy".
+If the date exceeds the maximum date of that month, then will take the maximum date of that month.

 * Duplicate patients are not allowed (Patients are considered the same patients if they have the same name and phone number).